mlafeldt/chef-runner/README.md

     $ chef-runner recipes/foo.rb bar dogs::baz

+**Note: When defining recipes in a format other than `cookbook::recipe`, you must be inside a cookbook directory with a `metadata.rb` file for chef-runner to know the cookbook's name.**

-Moreover, chef-runner allows you to load node attributes from a JSON file (that is located inside your cookbook):
+Moreover, chef-runner allows you to load node attributes from a local JSON file:

     $ chef-runner -j chef.json